Those aged between 16 and 19 years who think they might struggle with the costs for full-time education or training, may be eligible for a bursary.

 Anyone who is caring for another person for a substantial amount of time has the right to have a carers assessment to identify their needs where either the person they are caring for has refused an assessment or is not receiving help from social care.
 The assessment is available to both adult carers and young carers.

-A list of recognised groups and organisations that provide advice and support for those who are caring for adults or children with special needs.
+Groups and organisations that provide advice and support for those who are caring for adults or children with special needs.

 Councils provide caretaking services to residents of low-rise and high-rise council flats.
 These services include repair and maintenance, and the cleaning of communal areas such as lifts and hallways.